| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Earnest money deposit

-First-time buyers may be new to this concept, so it is worth bringing it up in the beginning of the home-search process.
-Also known as a “good faith deposit,” it’s the amount of money a buyer puts in escrow to show their commitment to purchase a property.
-Usually a small percentage (1% to 3%) of the purchase price, it goes toward the purchase at closing.
+First-time buyers may be new to this concept, so it is worth bringing it up at the beginning of the home search process.
+Also known as a good faith deposit, it’s the amount of money a buyer puts in escrow to show their commitment to purchase a property.
+Usually, a small percentage (from less than 1% to 3%) of the purchase price, it goes toward the purchase at closing.
 If the sale falls through, the seller could keep some or all of the earnest money, depending on the situation.

 Easement

-When examining a property—to buy or sell—it’s crucial to first understand if there are any easements on the property.
-An easement is the legal right for a non-owner to use or cross a property for a specific purpose while the title remains with the owner.
+When examining a property — to buy or sell — it’s crucial first to understand if there are any easements on the property.
+An easement is a legal right for a non-owner to use or cross a property for a specific purpose while the title remains with the owner.

 Eminent domain